PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-05 09:07:24
+Last updated: 2024-04-05 09:07:57
-Random Quote: You don't get to blame your problems on anyone but yourself. - Allison Hargreeves
+Random Quote: Lily: "Swear on the lifes of your unborn boy and girl!"
+Ted: "I swear... on Luke and Leia!" - Ted Mosby